© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn west of White Raise is a scheduled monument protected by Historic England under reference 1007611.
 View the official record →

-Round cairn west of White Raise is a Neolithic or Bronze Age funerary monument located in Westmorland.
+Round cairn west of White Raise is a Neolithic or Bronze Age burial monument located in Westmorland, comprising a circular mound constructed of stone.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007611.

 Round cairn west of White Raise is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007611.